Loan guarantee: Government loan guarantees

-The term can be used to refer to a government to assume a private debt obligation if the borrower defaults.
+The term can be used to refer to a government promising to take on a private debt obligation if the borrower defaults.
 Most loan guarantee programs are established to correct perceived market failures by which small borrowers, regardless of creditworthiness, lack access to the credit resources available to large borrowers.

-Loan guarantees can also be extended to large borrowers for national security reasons, to help companies in essential industries, or in situations where the failure of a large company will harm the larger economy, For example, Chrysler Corporation, one of the "big three" US automobile manufacturers, obtained a loan guarantee in 1979 amid its near-collapse, and lobbying by labor interests.
+Loan guarantees can also be extended to large borrowers for national security reasons, to help companies in essential industries, or in situations where the failure of a large company will harm the larger economy, For example, Chrysler Corporation, one of the "big three" US automobile manufacturers, obtained a loan guarantee in 1979 amid its near collapse and lobbying by labor interests.
 The loans are made by private lenders with the caveat that the government will pay off the loans if the company defaults on them.
 Chrysler did not go into default.
-Another example was the creation of the Emergency Loan Guarantee Board to administer $250 million dollars in US government loan guarantees made to private lenders on behalf of Lockheed in 1971.
+Another example was the creation of the Emergency Loan Guarantee Board to administer $250 million in US government loan guarantees made to private lenders on behalf of Lockheed in 1971.
 The program ended in 1977 when Lockheed restructured its debt to its 24 lending banks.
-Over $30 million in Guarantee commitment fees paid by Lockheed and its lenders to the board created over $29 million transferred to the US treasury.
+Over $30 million in Guarantee commitment fees paid by Lockheed and its lenders to the board created over $29 million transferred to the US Treasury.